Reductions In Federal Funding For Health Law Navigators Cut Unevenly

 That means about two-thirds of the state's counties will not have a navigator.

-Quenga is still planning to help people in those areas by using screen sharing technology to walk people through sign ups.
+Quenga is still planning to help people in those areas by using screen-sharing technology to walk people through sign-ups.
 She adds that people can always call the federal call center for help.
 But that's not ideal, she says.

 Quenga says her employees really take the time to work through complicated cases.
-For example, she says, "Lots of people have family members sleeping their couch.
+For example, she says, "Lots of people have family members sleeping on their couch.
 Do you count that person as a tax dependent or not?"

 The answer is complicated.
-How much someone gets financial aid is based on his or her taxable income, which changes with the number of dependents, she says.
+How much financial aid someone gets is based on his or her taxable income, which changes with the number of dependents, she says.
 "Choosing whether to include that person as a dependent can have big consequences in terms of your financial assistance," she says.
-"The call center is not setup to run those scenarios for you."
+"The call center is not set up to run those scenarios for you."

 And with less help from the federal government, Quenga feels the pressure mounting to get more people signed up for coverage during this year's shorter enrollment period.
 If she does, there's a chance her navigator group will be better funded next year.

 The picture is very different in North Carolina.
-There, navigator groups only had about 10 percent of their federal funding cut.
+There, navigator groups had only about 10 percent of their federal funding cut.

-Jennifer Simmons coordinates North Carolina's largest navigator program, the NC Navigator Consortium, and says she's happy to report there will be someone available in each of the state's 100 counties during the six weeks of open enrollment this year.
+Jennifer Simmons, who coordinates North Carolina's largest navigator program, the NC Navigator Consortium, says she is happy to report there will be someone available in each of the state's 100 counties during the six weeks of open enrollment this year.

-They'll help people like Ilia Henderson, who is 26 and lives in Huntersville, just outside of Charlotte.
-She is one of those young healthy people insurance companies want and she's getting ready to sign up for coverage with navigator Julieanne Taylor.
+They will help people like Ilia Henderson, who is 26 and lives in Huntersville, just outside Charlotte.
+She is one of those young healthy people insurance companies want and she is getting ready to sign up for coverage with navigator Julieanne Taylor.

 Last year, Taylor helped Henderson, a massage therapist and student, sign up for a medical and dental plan within half an hour for just over $100 a month.
 She looks forward to working with Taylor to find a similarly good deal for 2018.
 Simmons says her navigators will be in libraries, public health departments and even churches around the state.